Pat Hitchcock: Career

 In early 1949, her parents arrived in London to make Stage Fright, Hitchcock's first British-made feature film since emigrating to Hollywood.
 Pat did not know she would have a walk-on part in the film until her parents arrived.
 Because she bore a resemblance to the star, Jane Wyman, her father asked if she would mind also doubling for Wyman in the scenes that required "danger driving".

 She had supporting roles in three of her father's films.
 In Stage Fright (1950), she played a jolly acting student named Chubby Bannister, one of Wyman's school chums; Strangers on a Train (1951), playing Barbara Morton, sister of Anne Morton (Ruth Roman), the lover of Guy Haines (Farley Granger); and Caroline in Psycho (1960).
 In this role, she offers to share her tranquilizers with Marion Crane (Janet Leigh), having received them from her mother prior to her wedding night.
 Hitchcock was an extra in her father's film Sabotage (1936).
 She and her mother, Alma Reville, are in the crowd waiting for, then watching, the Lord Mayor's Show parade.

-Hitchcock also worked for Jean Negulesco on The Mudlark (1950), which starred Irene Dunne and Alec Guinness, playing a palace maid, and again was cast as a maid in the first episode of the 1953 television series Life with Father.
+Hitchcock also worked for Jean Negulesco on The Mudlark (1950), which starred Irene Dunne and Sir Alec Guinness, playing a palace maid, and again was cast as a maid in the first episode of the 1953 television series Life with Father.
 She had a bit-part in DeMille's The Ten Commandments (1956).

 As well as appearing in ten episodes of her father's half-hour television programme, Alfred Hitchcock Presents, Hitchcock worked on a few others, including Playhouse 90, which was live, directed by John Frankenheimer.
 Acting for her father, however, remained the high point of her acting career, which she interrupted to bring up her children.
 (Hitchcock has a small joke with her first appearance on his show – after saying good night and exiting the screen, he sticks his head back into the picture and remarks: "I thought the little leading lady was rather good, didn't you?")

 She also served as executive producer of the documentary The Man on Lincoln's Nose (2000), which is about Robert F. Boyle and his contribution to films.

 For several years, she was the family representative on the staff of Alfred Hitchcock's Mystery Magazine.
 She supplied family photos and wrote the foreword of the book Footsteps in the Fog: Alfred Hitchcock's San Francisco (2002) by Jeff Kraft and Aaron Leventhal.
 A biography of her mother, Alma Hitchcock: The Woman Behind the Man, was co-written with Laurent Bouzereau, and published in 2003.